 A vista point is a type of turnout/rest area used for orientation that is specifically focused on scenic long-distance views and overlooks either upstream, downstream, or across the project area.
-One opportunity for a vista point would be east of Chino Hills State Park (on OCFCD land).
+There are a total of 2 potential vista point opportunities within the project area.
+One vista point would be east of Chino Hills State Park (on OCFCD land).
 The vista point would be located at the high point looking eastward over the GRGC and upstream along the river.
-A vista point may also be created on Bridge 1 above a mid-point pier on the west side of the bridge to look westward and downstream.
-A companion vista point could also be built on the other side of the bridge looking eastward and upstream.
+The second vista point would be created on Bridge 1 above a mid-point pier on the west side of the bridge to look westward and downstream.